Ignite Amplify

 Sasha

-Sasha is the Lead Youth Organizer currently working for the Immigrant Alliance for Justice and Equity, the only organization in the state of Mississippi founded by immigrants for immigrants.
-She is a Mississippi Native currently attending a historic HBCU.
+Sasha is the Lead Youth Organizer currently working for IAJE, the only organization in the state of Mississippi founded by immigrants for immigrants.
+She is a Mississippi native currently attending a historic HBCU.
 She strives to promote and encourage youth engagement in the state of Mississippi and focuses her work on amplifying the voices of youth in Jackson.
 She has contributed to her work by creating advanced curriculums for fellowships under the Progressive Youth of MS. As a creative, Sasha has added to the beauty of the IAJE facilities.

 -